-Art also has been a huge part of my life.
+Art was also has been a huge part of my life.
 Nine years part-time at the Brisbane Institute of Art saved my creative soul – and led to sales at art shows and exhibitions.
-But then writing came along!
+But then writing came along and I was hooked!

 Chapter books for 7-9 year olds.

 Short stories and plays published in The School Magazine.

 - SCBWI International Regional Advisors Marketing Grant – 2017

 - SCBWI International Work-of-Outstanding-Progress Award – 2013 for Sweet Adversity

 - May Gibbs Children’s Literature Trust Residential Fellowship – May 2015

 - May Gibbs Children’s Literature Trust Residential Fellowship – August 2008

 - Australian Society of Authors Mentorship – 2009/10

 - Australian Society of Authors Mentorship – 2002/03